-- CDFPT and TAP Committee Evaluation Form (PDF) - To be used when evaluating each candidate during the TAP process
+- CDFPT and TAP Committee Evaluation Form (DOCX) - To be used when evaluating each candidate during the TAP process

-- Letter of Intent and List of External Evaluators letter template for TAP (DOCX) email this letter to interfolio.pace.edu.
+- Letter of Intent and List of External Evaluators (DOCX) - email this letter to your Dean, Chair, and interfolio.pace.edu.

 - Application for the Registration of New Graduate and Undergraduate Curricula-Programs w Distance Education Format (PDF)

 - Change or Adapt a Registered Program (PDF)

 - Application to Add the Distance Education Format (PDF)

 - External Reviewer Conflict of Interest Document (DOCX)

 These instructions outline the expectations of new proposed degree programs to facilitate a more effective review and approval process and include templates that will assist in presenting a strong argument for establishing new programs:

 - FY23 Business Case Program Proposal Template (DOCX)

 - FY23 Financial Proforma Template for Undergraduate Programs (XLSX)